josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 Currently, your application supports two routes.
 However, the only way to use those routes is for the user to manually type the path in the browser's address bar.
-In this section, you'll add two links that users can click to navigate between the `heroes-list` and `crisis-list` components.
+In this section, you will add two links that users can click to navigate between the `heroes-list` and `crisis-list` components.
-You'll also add some CSS styles.
+You will also add some CSS styles.
 While these styles are not required, they make it easier to identify the link for the currently-displayed component.
-You'll add that functionality in the next section.
+You will add that functionality in the next section.

 1. Open the `app.component.html` file and add the following HTML below the title.